Working for a better future and outcomes for our children

 The Aboriginal and Torres Strait Islander Child Placement Principle: A guide to support implementation.

-SNAICC have recently released the new resource: The Aboriginal and Torres Strait Islander Child Placement Principle: A guide to support implementation.
+New resource: The Aboriginal and Torres Strait Islander Child Placement Principle: A guide to support implementation.

 The Aboriginal and Torres Strait Islander Child Placement Principle (the ATSICPP) aims to keep children connected to their families, communities, cultures and country, and to ensure the participation of Aboriginal and Torres Strait Islander people in decisions about their children’s care and protection.
 The ATSICPP centres on five elements: prevention, partnership, participation, placement and connection.